 Marketing keeps changing.
 And in recent years the driving force has been visuals.
 Digital marketing used to picking just the right words and messages and sharing them on the right platforms.
 But now things have to change – less text please, more graphics – people would rather see it than read it.
 Attention span has significantly shortened.
 You must deliver the perfect mix of text and images to get the attention you seek.

-As a key component of modern marketing, visual marketing focuses on the studying and analysing how images can be used to make objects the centre of visual communication.
+As a key component of modern marketing, visual marketing focuses on the studying and analyzing how images can be used to make objects the center of visual communication.

 These are some of the best tools you can use to create your next visual marketing campaign.

 On images, if you are looking for the perfect stock photo for your blog or website, these74 best sites is all you need.

 The stocks is a big resource for free high quality,high-resolutionn stock images.
 And the best part?
 There are no license limitations, you can use these beautiful images in any capacity to your heart’s content.
 It has the best royalty free images in one place.

 Pinterest should be on your go-to list for seeing what other brands are doing to market themselves.
 And, when you are done with your visual marketing campaign, be sure to pin your design to Pinterest.

 Behance is a free online platform to showcase & discover creative work.
 Whether you’re looking for inspiration or to hire an artist or designer for your campaign, Behance provides a pool of incredible talent.

 PowToon gives you the tools to create an engaging marketing video or presentation in a variety of styles.
 PowToon allows anyone with no technical or design skills to create engaging professional “look and feel” animated presentations.

 Canva combines a stock library of over 1 million photographs, illustrations and graphics with a drag-and-drop design tool – making it one of the best visual content creation tools.
 Canva allows you to create designs with professional results.